2022 Hamilton, Ontario, municipal election: Ward 9 - Upper Stoney Creek

 Ward 9's incumbent councillor, Brad Clark, served as councillor from 2006 to 2014, sought the office of mayor in 2014, and was elected as Ward 9's councillor again in 2018.
-While Clark's name was originally presented as a potential mayoral candidate, Clark announced he would seek re-election and registered for the seat on 30 June.
+While Clark's name was originally presented as a potential mayoral candidate, Clark announced that he would seek re-election and registered for the seat on 30 June.
 Peter Lanza, who sought the Ward 9 council seat in 2018, registered on 28 July.
 Walt Juchniewicz, the Ontario Party's candidate in Flamborough—Glanbrook in the 2022 Ontario general election and former member of the Hamilton Police Services Board, registered the following day.